Courseiva

 Why this answer

-Option D is correct because the policy requires the s3:x-amz-server-side-encryption header to be set to AES256.
-If the request does not include that header, the condition is not met, and the request is denied with a 403 Access Denied error.
-Option A is wrong because the object is not uploaded.
+The IAM policy includes a condition that requires the `s3:x-amz-server-side-encryption` header to be present and set to `AES256`.
+If the application uploads an object without specifying server-side encryption, this condition is not met, so the request is denied with a 403 Access Denied error.
+Options A, C, and D are incorrect because the upload fails and the object is not stored at all.

 MCQmedium